 The area historically referred to as the mid pressure zone is comprised of two independent zones which operate at different hydraulic elevations.
 This area is located between the 1114 and 895 Zones, predominately south of the Burlington Northern Railroad and north of Oak Street.
 The common boundary of the two zones is located approximately along South Division Street, where the 1000 Zone is located on the west side and the 1050 Zone is located to the east.
 The 1050 Zone is served with water from the 1114 Zone through a single pressure reducing valve (PRV), which regulates pressures to maintain a maximum hydraulic elevation of 1050 feet within the zone.
 The pressure reducing station is located adjacent to the Sherman Reservoir.
 Customers served within this zone are at elevations ranging from approximately 823 feet to 908 feet.
 The 1000 Zone is served with water from the 1114 Zone through four pressure reducing stations, which regulate pressures to maintain a maximum hydraulic elevation of 1000 feet within the zone.
+Served with water from the 1114 Zone through four pressure reducing stations, which regulate pressures to maintain a maximum hydraulic station of 1000 feet within the zone.
 Customers served within this zone are at elevations ranging from approximately 803 feet to 873 feet.